jrgentry20/portfolio/README.md

 **<u>More to Come!</u>**

-I am excited to keep learning and growing in my technical skills, my overall analysis process and presentation of findings.
+I am excited to keep learning and growing in my technical skills, my overall analysis process, and presentation of findings.
 While searching for a new work family I am currently sharpening and building my skills in using SQL, Python, R, Excel, and Tableau.
 I am excited to learn other skills as well and always excited for new opportunities to better myself so I can better the world.